MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-excel-featured-tables.md

 The Data Types experience in Excel is similar to a lookup function.
 It takes a cell value provided by the Excel sheet, and searches for matching rows in Power BI featured tables.
 The search experience has the following behaviors:

 - Row matching is based on text columns in the featured table.
 It uses the same indexing as Power BI Q&A capability, which is optimized for English-language search.
 Searching in other languages may not result in accurate matches.
 - Most numerical columns aren't considered for matching.
-If the row identifier or display name columns are numeric, they are included for  matching.
+If the Row Label or Key Column are numeric, they are included for matching.
 - Matching is based on Exact and Prefix matches for individual search terms.
 A cell’s value is split based on spaces or other whitespace characters like tabs.
 Then each word is considered a search term.
 A row’s text field values are compared to each search term for Exact and Prefix matches.
 A Prefix match is returned if the row’s text field starts with the search term.
 For example, if a cell contains “Orange County”, then “Orange” and “County” are distinct search terms.

     - Rows with text columns whose values exactly match “Orange” or “County” are returned.